 If you do not feel you can encourage change in your loved one, what negative feelings or beliefs are standing in your way?

 Think of one area of repeated conflict with your loved one.
 (Perhaps you have the same fight each time your loved one comes home drunk, for example.)
 How might you respond differently the next time a similar conflict arises?
-Are there tools on the AiR site that might help you become more positive and proactive and shift this conflict so that it doesn’t follow the usual negative script?
+Are there tools on the Allies in Recovery site that might help you become more positive and proactive and shift this conflict so that it doesn’t follow the usual negative script?
 Perhaps you can watch our module on communication, ask a question on the blog, or complete a relevant section of the Key Observations?

 Write down one positive action step you can take today to shift your relationship with your loved one.